matqr/run-remote/README.md

 ```

 ## Setting up conda environment
-`setupt_environments.sh` creates a conda environment from `env/environment_ubuntu.yaml` and adds it to the ipython kernel lists.
+`setupt_environments.sh` creates a conda environment from `env/environment_ubuntu.yaml` and adds it to the ipython kernell lists.

-There might be some error in the build depending how the original `env/environment_macos.yaml` was saved.
-You would just need to see what the problematic libraries are when delete those lines from `env/environment_ubuntu.yaml`
+There might be some errors in the build depending how the original `env/environment_macos.yaml` was saved.
+You would just need to see what the problematic libraries are and delete those lines from `env/environment_ubuntu.yaml`

 ## Telegram bot sidekick
 `telegram-bot.py` creates a telegram bot that looks after a `log` file and will let you know when an experiment has ended or will reply you with the latest log prints.
 The neccesary information about the bot and the log file information should be stored in `credentials.py`.
 A template `credentials_template.py` is provided.